monjurulkarim/crack-localization/README.md

 # Surface Crack Classification with Visual explanation using Pytorch

-Procedure for Crack classification and Grad-CAM visualization can be found in this <a href="https://medium.com/@raju.monjurulkarim/tutorial-on-surface-crack-classification-with-visual-explanation-part-1-14542d2ea7ac"> Medium</a> article.</p>
+The whole procedure for Crack classification and Grad-CAM visualization can be found in this <a href="https://medium.com/@raju.monjurulkarim/tutorial-on-surface-crack-classification-with-visual-explanation-part-1-14542d2ea7ac"> Medium</a> article.</p>

 ## Requirements
 - Pytorch (>=1.9)